 By Miss Susan Moug, Consultant Surgeon, RAH | Honorary Clinical Associate Professor, University of Glasgow

-Note from the Editor: Miss Moug is presenting at the 2019 SCPN conference on this topic.
-If you want to hear more sign up here.
+Note from the Editor: Miss Moug presented at the 2019 SCPN conference on this topic.
+Her slides can be found here.

 1. What is the difference between prehabilitation and rehabilitation in cancer care?

 Basically it is a timing definition.
 Both prehab and rehab contain the same key components (nutrition, physical activity, psychological aspects) but one is started before the first treatment for cancer (prehab) and one after (rehab).
 First treatment includes any type of treatment as research has shown that prehab can be started prior to chemotherapy, radiotherapy and surgery allowing all patients with cancer to be considered for prehab (1).
 Rehab can start at any point after any cancer treatment.
 There is a small amount of evidence (2) that prehab may be better than rehab as you are anticipating the change or deterioration that a patient may undergo with their treatment and trying to offset that.
 A similar comparison is to running a marathon – you need to train to do it and get the best from it, exactly the same thought process as for any kind of cancer treatment.